At Science Colab we envisage a different future for scientific publishing

 Improving equity, inclusivity, and transparency

-We are providing our review and curation service without charge thanks to the generosity of our partners and communities.
-In the longer term, we will develop a business model that is accessible to the global research community and compensates reviewers and curators for their time.
+We are providing our review and curation service without charge, and compensating reviewers and curators for their contributions, thanks to the generosity of our partners and steering group.
+In the longer term, we will develop a sustainable, nonprofit business model that supports and benefits the global scientific community.

-We are cultivating an environment that encourages constructive discourse between reviewers and authors, inspiring reviewers to sign their reports and authors to both post these reports and publicly respond to them.
+We encourage constructive discourse within reviewing teams and with authors, which is inspiring reviewers to sign their consolidated reports and authors to post these reports publicly.